nekromant322/nekromant322/README.md

 ## 2,5 years at [EPAM](https://epam.com) as software engineer
 Development of banking software for issuing credit cards for [Sberbank](https://www.sberbank.ru):
 - AOP library for metrics and audit
-- Layout for printing forms
 - Full automation of regression testing:
    + Implementation of mini behavior driven framework based on Cucumber
    + Development of dictionaries of business terms for reusing in test scenarios
    + Preparation of the environment (managed services at UAT)

 Development of omnichannel middleware for mobile bank transfers for [VTB](https://www.vtb.ru):
-- Migration from monolithic architecture to microservice architecture
-- Filtering and sorting for client products
+- Complex filtering and sorting of client products for main mobile bank screen
 - Orchestration of c2c money transfers
 - Service for scheduled transfers from templates
-- Cache for API's responses
+-
 #### Technology stack:
 - Java 8, Kotlin
 - Spring (Boot, Security, WebFlux, Data, Actuator)